-This lemma states that if an intermediate cp-value does not change, then the procedure can also stop, because none of its dependent threads will have their current precedence changed.
+This property states that if an intermediate cprec-value does not change (in this case the cprec-value of th'), then the procedure can also stop, because none of th' ancestor-threads will have their current precedence changed.

 As can be seen, a pleasing byproduct of our formalisation is that the properties in this section closely inform an implementation of PIP, namely whether the RAG needs to be reconfigured or current precedences need to be recalculated for an event.
 This information is provided by the lemmas we proved.
 We confirmed that our observations translate into practice by implementing our version of PIP on top of PINTOS, a small operating system written in C and used for teaching at Stanford University [19].
-An alternative would have been the small Xv6 operating system used for teaching at MIT [4,5].
-However this operating system implements a simple round robin scheduler that lacks stubs for dealing with priorities.
-This is inconvenient for our purposes.
+While there is no formal connection between our formalisation and the C-code shown below, the results of the formalisation clearly shine through in the design of the code.